AjinkyaBankar/ajinkyabankar.github.io/index.md

 ## Awards and Recognition
+- Crowley Innovation Excellence Award for solving critical business problem in May 2024.
 - Crowley TOPS awards for displaying high performance value in September 2022, August 2023 and Jan 2024.
 - Featured in Crowley's blog post ["Data-driven Decision-making in the Supply Chain."](https://www.crowley.com/news-and-media/culture/data-driven-decision-making-in-the-supply-chain/){:target="_blank"}
 - Dissertation Year Fellowship award for Fall 2021 and Spring 2022 semesters by Florida International University.